-Conduct Inventory of All Community Non-Motorized Assets and Conditions have degraded to the point where they need repaired.
-An asset management program of facilities is beneficial in helping a community have a plan in place to guide improvements over several years into the future.
+C-12 Conduct Inventory of All Community Non-Motorized Assets and Conditions have degraded to the point where they need repaired.

 An inventory of all community non-motorized assets and their existing conditions should be conducted to determine needed improvements for current facilities.
 Once the initial inventory is conducted, then there should be an annual update conducted each year to determine if any facilities